joshialonzo/ergeon/README.md

 ## Task 4

-What are the differences between “arrow” and “traditional” functions in javascript?
+What are the differences between “arrow" and “traditional" functions in javascript?

 Answer: [Task 4 Answer](task_4.md)